wowthemesnet/mediumish-theme-jekyll/README.md

     - Page
     - Archive

-### How to Use

-If you aren't familiar with Jekyll yet, you should know that it is a static site generator.
-It will transform your plain text into static websites and blogs.
-No more databases, slow loading websites, risk of being hacked...just your content.
-And not only that, with Jekyll you get free hosting with GitHub Pages!
-This page itself is free hosted on Github with the help of Jekyll and Mediumish template that you're currently previewing.
-If you are a beginner we recommend you start with [Jekyll's Docs](https://jekyllrb.com/docs/installation/).
-Now if you know how to use Jekyll, let's move on to using Mediumish template in Jekyll:

 ### Using Mediumish

-Download or Fork *Mediumish for Jekyll*.
-- In your local project, open <code>_config.yml</code>.
+- Open <code>_config.yml</code>.
 If your site is in root, for <code>baseurl</code>, make sure this is set to <code>baseurl: /</code>.
 Also, change your Google Analytics code, disqus username, authors, Mailchimp list etc.
 - Mediumish requires 2 plugins:
     - <code>$ gem install jekyll-paginate</code>
     - <code>$ gem install jekyll-archives</code>.